Interislander: KiwiRail

-On 1 July 2008, the New Zealand Government purchased Toll NZ, including Interislander, becoming part of KiwiRail.
+On 1 July 2008, the New Zealand Government purchased Toll NZ, including Interislander, which became part of KiwiRail.

 In 2011, Aratere was lengthened by adding a 30-metre midsection to increase its capacity.

 In November 2012, Interislander staff threatened strike action over the upcoming Christmas period, demanding better wages.
 Owner KiwiRail responded with a lock-out notice.
 Freight company Mainfreight slammed the union's actions as "bloody disruptive".